carly1900/matryoshkryption/README.md

 * `pdf_template`: template text used for generating the music score (pdf document)
 * `vc_passphrase`: decryption passphrase for the VeraCrypt volume

-Some more files can be provided and are automatically created if not already present in `config/`:
+Some more files can be provided in `config/` and are created if not already present:
-* `png_key`, `png_iv`: key/iv pair to use to decrypt png file into pdf file
+* `png_key`: key to use to decrypt png file into pdf file
-* `pdf_key`, `pdf_iv`: key/iv pair to use to decrypt pdf file into mp3 file
+* `pdf_key`: key to use to decrypt pdf file into mp3 file
-* `mp3_key`, `mp3_iv`: key/iv pair to use to decrypt mp3 file into mp4/VC hybrid file
+* `mp3_key`: key to use to decrypt mp3 file into mp4/VC hybrid file

 ## Organization of the repo

-* directory `assets` contains the resources which are necessary to build the challenge
+* directory `assets/` contains the resources which are necessary to build the challenge
-* directory `config` contains the config files necessary to build the challenge as well as both flag files
+* directory `config/` contains the config files necessary to build the challenge as well as both flag files
-* directory `doc` is intended to gather documentation about the challenge, for instance a description, a write-up and a launchin procedure
+* directory `doc/` gathers documentation about the challenge that will serve as deliverables in the framework of TLS-SEC's projet long, for instance a description, a write-up and a launching procedure.
-* directory `src` contains the core of the challenge, that is to say its code and more generally any file required to make it work properly
+* directory `src/` contains the core of the challenge, that is to say its code and more generally any file required to make it work properly
-* directory `meta` contains files related to the challenge conception-wise, such as a progression recap.
+* directory `meta/` contains files related to the challenge conception-wise, such as a progression recap.